rajpaljatin19/k8s_deep_dive/README.md

 3bea4e7d7b00: Mounted from library/python
 latest: digest: sha256:0499a50032a24be27e420f864422e63ebc1ea712a57ffe7a362b3b699bde339a size: 1995
 ```
+(This step requires you to create the account creation on [Docker hub](https://hub.docker.com/). if you already have the account, replace <docker_hub_userid> with your docker account name in the command )

 8. Now that you have pushed the image to docker hub, lets start our ```minikube``` instance.
 [Minikube](https://minikube.sigs.k8s.io/docs/start/) is the local version of kubernetes cluster that you can run on your system